Creating Sanitized Database Snapshots with DBSnapper¶

 4 | Sam | Jackson | sj@example.com | iamsam | 1234

-Create a target¶
+Create a target configuration¶

 Our goal is to create a snapshot of the production example_app